burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 This has the side-effect of hiding the actual code files though.
 And furthermore, you need a watch process to make sure the underlying JavaScript is up to date.
 If you get out of date, you can spend a lot of time trying to figure out why something isn't working and it's because your watch process stopped running or some other error.

 When you deploy this app, the TypeScript needs to be built into JavaScript and then you don't need the TypeScript anymore and don't really want it on your production server.
-So what we often do is specify an output directy for the JavaScript and now we've got our project split into source and build directories.
+So what we often do is specify an output directly for the JavaScript and now we've got our project split into source and build directories.

 In the .tsconfig file, change the "outDir" to "dist".